-Delegation of opposition to visit J&K tomorrow: Reports
+Delegation of opposition leaders to visit J&K tomorrow

 New Delhi, Aug 23: A delegation comprising of prominent leaders from opposition parties would visit Jammu and Kashmir's Srinagar on Saturday, said reports.
 This would be first visit by such a delegation after Article 370 was abrogated on August 5.